-SMOKING
+SMOKING/VAPING

 Smoking is against the law in public buildings.
-Students caught smoking on site will automatically be sanctioned with a suspension.
-Smoking in the vicinity of the school while wearing school uniform is treated in the same way as smoking on site because it brings the school into disrepute.
+Students caught smoking or vaping on site will automatically be sanctioned with a 3-day fixed-term suspension.
+Smoking or vaping in the vicinity of the school while wearing school uniform is treated in the same way as smoking/vaping on site because it brings the school into disrepute.
 Any and all smoking paraphernalia are banned from site.
-Any student found to have items such as lighters, vapes, etc. on their person will incur a fixed-term suspension.
+Any student found to have items such as lighters, vapes, etc. on their person will incur a 1 day fixed-term suspension.
+Students that are present, involved with or are suspected to be involved with any smoking/vaping incidents could also incur a fixed-term suspension of up to 3 days.